Involvement in clinical trials

 Multicentre and multinational collaborations drive clinical research.
 The Anticancer Fund has an extensive network of oncology contacts and vast experience in connecting clinicians and researchers with mutual interests.
-We can provide the time and resources to identify potential collaborators, establish lines of communication, and to coordinate successful consortia.
+We can provide the time and resources to identify potential collaborators, establish lines of communication and coordinate successful consortia.

 Protocol development and documentation

 This support is related to the administrative tasks that are part of every clinical trial – detailed rationale and protocol documentation, IRB applications, regulatory approval processes, etc. The Anticancer Fund can assist with these tasks, enabling projects to proceed on time according to the highest standards.

 The research of the Anticancer Fund expands treatment options for cancer patients.
 We support trials targeting all types of cancer and specialise in drug repurposing, recurrence prevention, combination therapy and less common and rare cancers.
 Our trial portfolio presents an overview of all past and present trials, and mainly includes phase 2 trials that explore therapeutic efficacy and phase 3 trials that confirm therapeutic efficacy.

 Our in-house team of scientists and robust international network of cancer specialists enable us to screen, select and zoom in on valuable research.
 We collaborate with clinicians, researchers, universities, hospitals, patient organisations, other non-profit foundations, etc. to decently conduct the clinical trials we support.

 Ask for funding